Category:

 Best Features

-Compliance checks: Flags issues or missing terms that may require attention before final approval.
+• Compliance requirements checks: Flags compliance issues or missing clauses that may require attention before final approval.

-Timeline tracking: Shows when and where changes were made, helping you reduce time spent digging through different versions.
+• Timeline tracking: Shows when and where changes were made, which can help you reduce time spent digging through different versions and comparing documents.

 Pros